lingthio/Flask-User/docs/source/basic_app.rst

 And point your browser to ``http://localhost:5000``.

-If you receive an EmailException error message, or if the Registration form does not respond quickly then you may have specified incorrect SMTP settings.
+If you receive an SendEmailError message, or if the Registration form does not respond quickly then you may have specified incorrect SMTP settings.

-See also: :doc:`minimal_app` and :doc:`customize`
+If you receive a SQLAlchemy error message, delete the basic_app.db file and restart the app.
+You may be using an old DB schema in that file.

+Up Next: :doc:`roles_required_app`